Health belief model: Perceived susceptibility

 Perceived susceptibility refers to subjective assessment of risk of developing a health problem.
 The HBM predicts that individuals who perceive that they are susceptible to a particular health problem will engage in behaviors to reduce their risk of developing the health problem.
 Individuals with low perceived susceptibility may deny that they are at risk for contracting a particular illness.
 Others may acknowledge the possibility that they could develop the illness, but believe it is unlikely.
-Individuals who believe they are at low risk of developing an illness are more likely to engage in unhealthy, or risky, behaviors.
-Individuals who perceive a high risk that they will be personally affected by a particular health problem are more likely to engage in behaviors to decrease their risk of developing the condition.

 The combination of perceived severity and perceived susceptibility is referred to as perceived threat.
 Perceived severity and perceived susceptibility to a given health condition depend on knowledge about the condition.
 The HBM predicts that higher perceived threat leads to a higher likelihood of engagement in health-promoting behaviors.

 Perceived severity

 Perceived severity refers to the subjective assessment of the severity of a health problem and its potential consequences.
 The HBM proposes that individuals who perceive a given health problem as serious are more likely to engage in behaviors to prevent the health problem from occurring (or reduce its severity).
 Perceived seriousness encompasses beliefs about the disease itself (e.g., whether it is life-threatening or may cause disability or pain) as well as broader impacts of the disease on functioning in work and social roles.
-For instance, an individual may perceive that influenza is not medically serious, but if he or she perceives that there would be serious financial consequences as a result of being absent from work for several days, then he or she may perceive influenza to be a particularly serious condition.

 Through studying Australians and their self-reporting in 2019 of receiving the influenza vaccine, researchers found that by studying perceived severity they could determine the likelihood that Australians would receive the shot.
-They asked, "On a scale from 0 to 10, how severe do you think the flu would be if you got it?” to measure the perceived severity and they found that 31% perceived the severity of getting the flu as low, 44% as moderate, and 25% as high.
+They asked, "On a scale from 0 to 10, how severe do you think the flu would be if you got it?" to measure the perceived severity and they found that 31% perceived the severity of getting the flu as low, 44% as moderate, and 25% as high.
 Additionally, the researchers found those with a high perceived severity were significantly more likely to have received the vaccine than those with a moderate perceived severity.
 Furthermore, self-reported vaccination was similar for individuals with low and moderate perceived severity of influenza.